rithmschool/react_curriculum/Unit-01/03-react_router.md

 By the end of this chapter, you should be able to:

-- Define client side routing and the HTML 5 history API.
+- Define client side routing and the HTML 5 history API
 - Use `react-router` to build navigation for single page applications
 - Diagram how the first load of a client side application works